Animal and composite products subject to official controls

 EU to update lists of animal products, by-products, and composite products subject to official controls at border control posts

-Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2021/632 as regards the lists of products of animal origin, animal by-products and composite products subject to official controls at border control posts
+Draft Commission Implementing Regulation amending the Annex to Implementing Regulation (EU) 2021/632 as regards the lists of products of animal origin, animal by-products and composite products subject to official controls at border control posts

 What is changing and why?

-In order to avoid any ambiguity as regards which consignments of goods are subject to official controls at border control posts, the European Commission proposes to include the following CN codes when they contain product of animal origin:
+To avoid any ambiguity over which consignments of goods are subject to official controls at border control posts, the European Commission proposes to include the following CN codes for agri-food products when they contain products of animal origin:

 Actions